 Included in this WBS element are the activities necessary to refurbish a TFTR Neutral Beam beamline for use on NSTX.
-This scope includes replacing copper impinged parts as required and refurbishment of the seals, thermocouple wiring, and bellows (cal and spool) as needed.
+This scope includes replacing the ion dump and calorimeter bellows as required and refurbishment of of the seals, thermocouple wiring, and bellows (cal and spool) as needed.